 Customers are at the heart of everything that is done by the Bank.
 The strategy document, approved by the Board clearly states that the Bank is 'committed to treating customers fairly'.
 Accordingly, the Bank has drawn out plans to address the issue of proper and appropriate customer communication on the matter of its strategic decision and have taken professional and legal help to ensure that it is within the threshold of its own stated policies and regulatory requirements.

 Employees

-Throughout the reporting Financial Year, the Board engaged with employees during a number of Board and committee visits to businesses and functions.
-The Directors have met various employees and ensured that they felt aligned to the Bank's overarching objectives.
+Throughout the reporting financial year, the Board has actively engaged with its employees.
+The Directors have met various employees and ensured that they felt aligned to the Bank's overarching strategic objectives.